 Thoroughly clean and sanitize bathrooms, especially around the back of the toilets and inside of any medicine cabinets.
 Take down and wash the light fixtures, and add fresh, bright light bulbs.
 Take down and clean the window treatments or have them cleaned.
 Deodorize the garbage cans, spice cabinet, drawers, and all the appliances – especially if they’re going to be included with the house.
 And if at all possible, avoid cooking anything that carries potent smells!

 Of course, you’ll want to pay special attention to any pet areas, including bedding, food areas, and the cat’s litter box (if you have one).
 Don’t forget about pet carriers, garments, and leashes, too.
 Use the vacuum liberally to remove any hair and dander, and also use cleaning products that are designed to neutralize pet odors, not just mask them.

 Introduce Fresh & Clean Scents

-Whatever you choose, just make sure to keep the fragrance light.
+Whatever scents you choose, just make sure to keep the fragrance light.
 In this instance, less is much, much more.
 Also, bear in mind that we acclimate to scents over a short period of time, so any scent can quickly become less noticeable.
 Reed diffusers and potpourri bowls can be a useful source of pleasant scents.
 Scented candles are a good choice too because they help keep a constant level of scent in the surrounding air.
-In fact, we’ve recently released a new line of hand-poured wax candles with various natural scent blends that would be perfect for placing all around the house.
+Our line of hand-poured wax candles with various natural scent blends would be perfect for placing all around the house.
 These candles smell fantastic and are sure to freshen up any room, even without being lit!